Call to Action

 Become involved on your school’s committees including the PTA, Principal’s Advisory Council and your school’s educational foundation.

-Advocate for your school to provide teacher training and professional development opportunities such as Orton Gillingham training for your school’s teachers.
+Advocate for your school to provide teacher training and professional development opportunities such as Orton Gillingham or LETRS training for your school’s teachers.

 There are so many ways to help raise awareness through education and advocacy for Structured Literacy and the Science of Reading.